 So that’s how they act, they underachieve.
 You lose the synergy you would have had if they were supporting each other.
 Teamwork disappears.

 Leadership.
 People crave it.
-They naturally want to be led, to be trained, to become better than they were before.
+They naturally want to be led, trained, and better than they were before.
 That’s what Maslow’s work tells us.
-The more that you can put great leadership into action, the less you can rely on incentives to motivate people.
+The more great leadership you can put into action, the less you can rely on incentives to motivate people.

 Before World War II, the Japanese culture was extremely competitive.
 Almost everybody was paid on piece work and by incentives.